InnovateForVegas/doc-org-howtos/doc/en/github.md

 Very simply put, a Pull Request is a request for someone maintaining a GitHub project repository, to consider your changes for merging into the repository.
 This method allows for change suggestions from those not actively participating in development in a particular repository, and is also good practice so that changes made can be reviewed before merging and possibly breaking an actively-developed project.

 Pull Requests include use of Repository Forks and Code Reviews and Discussions and are a way to synchronize collaboration without introducing too much confusion.
-A Pull Request can be somewhat complicated if you are new to collaborative project development, so please take a look at the GitHub documentarian for Pull Requests:
+A Pull Request can be somewhat complicated if you are new to collaborative project development, so please take a look at the GitHub documentation for Pull Requests:

 [GitHub Doc: Pull Requests](https://docs.github.com/en/pull-requests)